Nicole-Cupp/TOP-Landing-Page/README.md

 11/23/2021 - I wanted to make the project more personalized.
 I decided to create a webpage around the product of a course.
 The course is called "Hooman Purrfection", which is taught by cats for humans.
 Life can be very stressful for us, and oftentimes, I catch my cats taking their 11th nap for the day without a care in the world.
 I wanted to bridge the gap between my love for cats and creating a mock product/webpage.

-11/28/2021 - Went with a dark and moody color palette scheme.
-Cats are generally very tempermental and I thought the theme also fit in well with the course.
+11/28/2021 - Went with a dark and moody color palette.
+Cats are generally very tempermental and I thought the color scheme also fit in well with the course.

+11/29/2021 - Found a font for the webpage's logo via Font Space.

 PHOTO/IMAGE CREDITS: